Part-time students and short courses

 A number of our full-time undergraduate degree courses can be studied on a part-time basis alongside full-time students during the day, including a range of arts, social sciences and language subjects.
-For a more comprehensive list, please see the undergraduate prospectus.
-The course index indicates which subjects are available part-time and each course's entry table includes further details.
+The course index in our online course finder indicates which subjects are available part-time and each course's entry table includes further details.

 The University is also developing new, flexible ways of studying at undergraduate level, which includes a BA in English Literature and Community Engagement.
-For more information please see our undergraduate prospectus.
+For more information please see our online course finder.

-For information about funding, please visit our Student Funding Office website
+For information about funding, please visit our Fees and Funding website.

 The University caters extensively for part-time postgraduate students: in fact, about a third of our research students and around half of our taught masters students are part-time.
 Part-time options are available on the majority of our study programmes, with some course being specifically designed with flexibility in mind, so that you can combine work and study effectively.
 Many part-time students are actively supported by their employers.
 Take a look at our postgraduate prospectus to see the range of options open to you; in the "key facts" box at the end of each entry we indicate where part-time study is available.

 The University offers a range of short courses including:

 Would you like to know more about slavery and how it shaped Bristol?
 We'll be tackling difficult questions about the impact of slavery.
 Ways Into History will run on 15 Wednesday evenings from January.
 No qualifications needed to apply. £350 (2018/19 fee) – financial assistance is available for those on low incomes.